wardrobe.nyc reimagines levi's classic denim staples

 Tell us about the custom fit you created.

-CC: Our jeans are inspired by a pair of 501s, with a customised taper, fly details, and side seams that sits forward on the leg.
+CC: Our jeans are inspired by a pair of 501s, with a customized taper, fly details, and side seams that sits forward on the leg.
 The denim shirt is based on a vintage western from the Levi’s archive, and for women, we've evolved denim skirt designs derived from a 501, and developed a brand new boxy-fit denim jacket.

 What era of denim are you looking to with this collection?